 This is an exotic land that is surprisingly convenient and accessible.
 Sliding down the coastal tail are evergreen limestone islands filled with tall palms that angle over pearlescent sand.
 Thailand’s beaches are stunning, hedonistic and mythic among residents of northern latitudes.
 But few visitors trudge into the northeast, a region better suited for homestays and teaching gigs than quick souvenir snapshots.
 In this scrappy region you can dive deep into the Thai psyche, emerging with a tolerance for searingly spicy food.

-Always eager to please, Thailand is a thick maze of ambiguities and incongruities with an irresistible combination of natural beauty, historic temples, renowned hospitality and robust cuisine.
+Always eager to please, The country is a thick maze of ambiguities and incongruities with an irresistible combination of natural beauty, historic temples, renowned hospitality and robust cuisine.
 Teaching English in Thailand is in high demand.
 The amount of ESL and TEFL jobs in Thailand is almost infinite and if you hold a degree, positions are virtually guaranteed.
 There are an estimated 30,000 to 50,000 foreign teachers in the land of smiles!

-While work at a school under the Thai Ministry of Education will only require a degree, English teaching jobs in Thailand for those without degrees can be found in language schools and in private corporations.
+While working at a school under the Thai Ministry of Education will only require a degree, teaching jobs for those without degrees can be found in language schools and in private corporations.
 Some schools in rural areas of this beautiful country are exempt from this so if a real cultural experience is what you’re after, this is a great option for those without degrees.

-Coming in just behind the king of Thailand and monks, English teachers throughout the kingdom hold a tremendous amount of respect.
+Coming in just behind the king and monks, Western teachers throughout the kingdom hold a tremendous amount of respect.

 Thailand is one of the most popular countries for work in ESL, TEFL jobs.
 Salaries are high compared to local standards and you can keep the cost of living very low if you choose to.
 After a bit of experience and the higher wages that accompany it, you can begin to even save some of your hard-earned cash.